FREE GROCERY GUIDE

 This is something I was reminded of in a very personal way after the launch of my THYROID30 Cookbook.
 Those big pushes in life have a funny way of leading to big shifts within the body.
 Mine said, quite plainly: We're done.
 Time to rest.

-It was my own rest and recovery process that led me back to a deeply restorative practice I'd put on the shelf for years — somatic movement.
+It was my own rest and recovery process that led me back to deeply restorative practices I'd put on the shelf for years—somatic movement and Soma Yoga.

-In this post, I'm sharing something a little different from my usual recipes and podcast episodes — a free 20-minute Somatic Body Scan Meditation from my somatic movement teacher, Jean Hindle of Sunset Hill Somatics.
+In this post, I'm sharing something a little different from my usual recipes and podcast episodes—a free lying down 20-minute Somatic Body Scan Meditation audio from my somatic movement and Soma Yoga teacher, Jean Hindle, the founder of Soma Yoga and Sunset Hill Somatics Studio in Seattle.
 If you're feeling frayed around the edges, over-activated, burned out, bone tired, or simply in need of deep rest, your nervous system is going to love this.

 What Is Somatics, Anyway?